Spirit possession: Indonesia

 In Bali, the animist traditions of the island include a practice called sanghyang, induction of voluntary possession trance states for specific purposes.
 Roughly similar to voluntary possession in Vaudon (Voodoo), sanghyang is considered a sacred state in which hyangs (deities) or helpful spirits temporarily inhabit the bodies of participants.
 The purpose of sanghyang is believed to be to cleanse people and places of evil influences and restore spiritual balance.
 Thus, it is often referred to as an exorcism ceremony.
 In Sulawesi, the women of the Bonerate people of Sulawesi practice a possession-trance ritual in which they smother glowing embers with their bare feet at the climax.
 The fact that they are not burned in the process is considered proof of the authenticity of the possession.

 Influenced by the religion of Islam, among the several spirits in Indonesian belief are demons (setan), composed of fire, prone to anger and passion.
 They envy humans for their physical body, and try to gain control of it.
 When they assault a human, they would intrude their mind, trying to displace the human spirit.
 The human's mind would adapt to the passions of anger, violence, irrationality and greed, the intruding demon is composed of.
 The demon is believed to alter the person, giving him supernatural attributes, like strength of many men, ability to appear in more than one place, or assume the form of an animal, such as a tiger or a pig, or to kill without touching.
 Others become lunatics, resembling epilepsy.
 In extreme cases, the presence of the demon may alter the condition of the body, matching its own spiritual qualities, turning into a raksasha.

 Malaysia

 Female workers in Malaysian factories have allegedly become possessed by spirits, and factory owners generally regard it as mass hysteria and an intrusion of irrational and archaic beliefs into a modern setting.

 Anthropologist Aihwa Ong noted that spirit possession beliefs in Malaysia were typically held by older, married women, whereas the female factory workers are typically young and unmarried.
 She connects this to the rapid industrialization and modernization of Malaysia.
 Ong argued that spirit possession is a traditional way of rebelling against authority without punishment, and suggests that it is a means of protesting the untenable working conditions and sexual harassment that the women were compelled to endure.

+Thailand

+The roles and cultures of each region have different reputations, for example the northern region is called fon phi (ฟ้อนผี) or the southern region is divided into two groups are thai folk religion and chinese folk religion.